KopisMobile/bootslot-mounts/README.md

 - The `[mountpoints]` section specifies names for mountpoints referred to in `slot` sections.
 The key of each entry is a "friendly name" of the mountpoint, and the value is the absolute path in the filesystem.
+Ensure this path exists in the filesystem; this script does not currently create it.
 - Each `[slot]` section has heading format `[slot_BOOTNAME]`, where `BOOTNAME` is the value of the `rauc.slot` string passed on the kernel command line.
   The key of each entry in these sections is the friendly name of each